Hill Forts of Rajasthan: Amber Fort

 Amber Fort is a fort located in Amer.
 Located high on a hill, it is the principal tourist attraction in Jaipur.
-Amer Fort is known for its artistic style elements.
+Amber Fort is known for its artistic style elements.
 With its large ramparts and series of gates and cobbled paths, the fort overlooks Maota Lake, which is the main source of water for the Amer Palace.
 Amber was a Meena state, Which was ruled by his Susawat clan.
 After defeating whom Kakil Deo, son of Dulherai, made Amber the capital of Dhundhar after Khoh.
 The Amber Fort were originally built by Raja Man Singh.
 Jai Singh I expanded it.
 Improvements and additions were done successive rulers over the next 150 years, until the Kachwahas shifted their capital to Jaipur during the time of Sawai Jai Singh II, in 1727.